vasilevp/vasilevp.github.io/pages/cv.md

   Backend work for [Ooyala Video Platform] & integration with [Flex Media Platform]

   #### Responsibilities:
-  - Helped migrate legacy Ruby code base to Go in a backwards-compatible fashion
+  - Helped migrate legacy Ruby codebase to Go in a backwards-compatible fashion
-  - Participated in all stages of product development lifecycle, from inception to retirement
+  - Participated in all stages of the product development lifecycle, from inception to retirement
   - Developed and maintained high-load distributed systems (with the help of Kubernetes, high-speed clustered Redis cache backend and Varnish HTTP accelerator)
   - Performed manual functional and integration testing
   - Created functional and integrational tests for automated testing of multiple products
   - Implemented multiple access management solutions (using encryption, plain JWT and OAuth)
-  - Proposed and supported the implementation of several 'good engineering practices', such as Git Flow, commit and PR size policies; actively participated in improving the engineering process
+  - Proposed and supported the implementation of several "good engineering practices", such as Git Flow, commit and PR size policies; actively participated in improving the engineering process

   #### Technologies used:
   Go, Docker, MySQL/MariaDB, Kubernetes, Redis, Memcached, Consul, Datadog, PagerDuty, Sumologic